GE

 3. A stockbroker or private bank.
 Telephone-dealt gilt trades for advised clients.
 Commission is typically 0.5-1% of the trade.
 Worth using only if you already have the relationship and want the advice attached.

 For most readers the choice is between platforms.
-The dealing fees for gilts vary by an order of magnitude:
+The dealing fees for gilts vary:

 AJ Bell charges £5 per online deal (£3.50 if you placed 10+ deals the previous month) and a 0.25% platform fee capped at £42/year for shares (which includes gilts) inside an ISA — see our AJ Bell review for the full schedule.
 Hargreaves Lansdown caps online share dealing at £6.95 per trade — confirmed against hl.co.uk/charges — and applies a 0.35% account charge capped at £45/year on shares inside the ISA.
 Full breakdown in our Hargreaves Lansdown review.
 Interactive investor charges a flat monthly fee of £5.99/month (Core, portfolios up to £100k) plus £3.99 per UK trade — see our interactive investor review. iWeb (now branded as Scottish Widows Share Dealing) charges £5 per trade with no annual platform fee on its ISA or Share Dealing Account — the cheapest option for buy-and-hold gilt buyers, covered in our iWeb review.